Jerome-openclassroom/LimonTree_NPP_Model/README.md

-# ✅ README – Water monitoring and Net Primary Production (NPP) modeling for a potted lemon tree.
+# ✅ Water monitoring and Net Primary Production (NPP) modeling for a potted lemon tree.
 Validation of a low-cost soil moisture sensor.

 ## 📌 Context